horseee/horseee.github.io/_pages/about.md

 🌲 Efficient Large Language Models, Reasoning Models and Diffusion Language Models

-🌱 Efficient Image Generation, focusing primarily on Diffusion Models and also on some autoregressive ones
+🌱 Efficient Diffusion Generation, mainly for the cache inference paradigm

 🌿 Compression via synthetic data, like Data-free Distillation

 <span style="color:blue">I'm expected to graduate in June 2026 and am currently on the job market.
 If you have any opportunities, I would greatly appreciate it if you could drop me an email.
 Thank you! </span>